 Prana Kriya Yoga is attributed to slowing down the ageing process.
-As Cameron reveals, “throughout the ages, this was noted in India – that people working with such practices could live longer – and this is now filtering into the West through my teacher and his students.”
+As Kaivalyananda reveals, “throughout the ages, this was noted in India – that people working with such practices could live longer – and this is now filtering into the West through my teacher and his students.”

 “The practice recharges the blood with oxygen and decarbonizes it – which means carbon in the bloodstream is reduced.
 Then the atoms of the extra oxygen can be transmuted into more ‘subtle’ life force energy to rejuvenate the brain and spinal centers.
 If the brain stays young it may help to prevent diseases that afflict our society such as dementia.

 In some kriyas you are holding the breath for longer stretches of time.
 This can stimulate the brain’s capillaries to dilate.
 In this way, more capillaries in the brain are opened up to improve cerebral circulation.
 The brain also stores a certain amount of carbon dioxide that allows for a more efficient oxygen exchange and carrying capacity of the lungs.

 By preventing the accumulation of venous blood (less oxygenated), the kriya yogi experiences less decay of tissues in the body, literally slowing down the ageing process.
 Similarly, by certain actions performed in some kriyas such as sucking the belly in, tonifies the organs and detoxifies them.
 All of these processes help the body to work more efficiently and thus live longer.